 The dry season is from April to October.
 Days are warm with an average temperature between 17 ° C / 62.6 ° F and 19 ° C / 66.2 ° F. Flora is presented in its maximum splendor, but usually, there are insects (a good repellent will help you a lot).

 On the other hand, the nights are very cold and it isn’t rare that temperatures falling below 0 ° C / 32 ° F especially in June and July.
-In addition, these two months including August are characterized by having the driest climate, as 95% without any precipitation, possibly only a slight drizzle at an unexpected day, but not a downpour that unbalances your splendid day in Machu Picchu.
+In addition, these months and August are characterized by having the driest climate.
+There is 95% of no rain, however a slight drizzle can fall, but it would not spoil your day in Machu Picchu.

 For many tourists, the dry season is the best, but it is very important to note, as well, this is when there are more visitors.

-So if you don’t like crowds, September would undoubtedly be the best month to come since it has spring weather which coincides with of the Peruvian Coast and you will be able to take the most amazing pictures of Machu Picchu.
+So if you don’t like crowds, September would undoubtedly be the best month to come, since it has spring weather and you will be able to take the most amazing pictures of Machu Picchu.

 Getting to Cusco/Sacred Valley before beginning the adventure to Machu Picchu: